Is It Chapped Lips Or A Cold Sore? Here's How To Tell (& How To Treat)

 When treated incorrectly, these problems can sometimes worsen.
 So, you must correctly identify the issue in order to handle it properly.
 One thing to keep in mind is that chapped lips are far more common than cold sores.
 The former is more likely to be brought on by exposure to harsh winds or dry air during the winter season.
 They may also be caused by using products on the lips that contain ingredients that irritate sensitive skin.

-On the other hand, cold sores, which are sometimes referred to as fever blisters, are a result of the herpes simplex virus, according to NHS Inform, and they must be treated on par with other viruses.
+On the other hand, cold sores, which are sometimes referred to as fever blisters, are a result of the herpes simplex virus, and they must be treated on par with other viruses.
 The easiest way to distinguish between the two is that chapping affects the entire surface area of the lips and is typically accompanied by signs of visible peeling or cracking.
 Cold sores tend to only affect a small and concentrated area, and they are often accompanied by blisters that may burst and crust over after drying.

 Both can be irritating and painful, but cold sores are much more severe in terms of pain.
 As Dr. Rachael Cayce, board-certified dermatologist and Physicians Formula Coalition member, informed Byrdie, "Probably the biggest distinction between chapped lips and a cold sore is the episodic nature and deep nerve pains a cold sore may bring."